Alexander Lauder of Blyth: Burgess and Provost of Edinburgh

 On 7 January 1498/9, Alexander Lauder, Burgess of Edinburgh, was one of the witnesses to an Instrument of Resignation by Patrick Hepburn, 1st Earl of Bothwell.
 Others included Robert, Archbishop of Glasgow, George Hepburn, Provost of Lincluden, William Borthwick, Rector of Whitsome, and Adam Hepburn, burgess of Edinburgh.

 Described as son of Sir Alexander Lauder of Hatton [sic], he was granted, as Alexander Lauder, Burgess of Edinburgh, a Letter under The Privy Seal of Scotland on 18 January 1500, of "the custumyre of Edinburgh" including wool, skins, hides, cloth "and all maner of merchandis", for his lifetime.

 Whitson states that this Sir Alexander Lauder was Provost from April 1500 till October, or possibly Michaelmas, 1501.
 He again held that office from Michaelmas 1502 till 1504, and from 1505 to 1513.
 He is noted also as holding concurrently the office of Justice-Depute with the provostship in 1508 and 1512, if not consecutively.
 George Touris of Inverleith was appointed caretaker Provost on 19 August 1513, when Lauder left for Flodden.

+Lauder and another prominent burgess, William Todrik, were involved in financing the refurbishment of Holyrood Palace before the wedding of James IV of Scotland and Margaret Tudor in 1503.

+On 9 May 1505, Julian Laci, the factor of the Italian merchant Jerome Frescobaldi, met with the burgh council of Edinburgh when Richard Lawson was again acting as Provost.
+Laci signed a deed recording that Alexander Lauder had returned all the goods belonging to Frescobaldi which had been in his custody.